 I know that as long as I live with Gracie, I’ll never be able to say, “Well, now I’ve seen it all.”
 Bull Terriers have a personality that means they’re always finding new ways of interacting with the world.
-Both their comical expressions and their penchant for antics show me that God at least, must have a sense of humor.
+Both their comical expressions and their penchant for antics show me that God at least must have a sense of humor.

 Hinks originally bred for the white Bully.
-And note here – properly speaking, this is the “Bully” and a Staffordshire terrier is a “Staffy” — people who are not particularly familiar with either often confuse the two.
+And note here – properly speaking, this is the “Bully” and a Staffordshire terrier is a “Staffy” – people who are not particularly familiar with either often confuses the two.
 The Bull Terrier is sillier than the Staffordshire.

-Bull Terriers are either White, or Colored; colors include brindle, red and white, and tri-colored (black, red, white.)
-Brindle is the most common color but there are many coat variations that occur even amongst brindle Bullies.
+Bull Terriers are either White or Colored; colors include brindle, red and white, and tri-colored (black, red, white.)
+Brindle is the most common color, but there are many coat variations that occur even amongst brindle Bullies.

 Brindle Bull Terriers

-I love this photo, that has been making the rounds for awhile now; this is a White Bull Terrier who is getting a little temporary tattoo work from a friend.
-Like I said, the breed will put up with a lot of kinds of play.
+I love this photo, that has been making the rounds for a while now; this is a White Bull Terrier who is getting a little temporary tattoo work from a friend.
+As I said, the breed will put up with a lot of kinds of play.
 I don’t recommend leaving any young child alone with a dog because freak accidents can always happen; I am just as confident allowing Gracie to play with my nephews as any dog I’ve ever lived with and trained.
 I know she is more devoted to them than some past canine family members.

-This breed however, as I always say, seriously not for everyone.
+This breed, however, as I always say, seriously not for everyone.

 People who like a quiet, predictable routine will find that a Bull Terrier likes to mix things up too often.